benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 2. **Strategic** - Stewardship of strategy, planning, vision, and culture
 3. **“Everything else”** - Serving as advisor, confident, broker, and generally doing what needs to be done

 Adding to the confusion, the Chief of Staff function is unique in that the scope, responsibility, and impact can grow dramatically over time from the tactical to the strategic based on the maturity of the organization they support and the seniority of the individual in a role.
-In order from most tactical/junior/immature to most strategic/senior/mature, here are the six things a great Chief of Staff does:
+Whether you're considering the role yourself or are working with a Chief of Staff for the first time, in order from most tactical/junior/immature to most strategic/senior/mature, here are the six things a great Chief of Staff does:

 ### 1. Manage the office of the CXO

 At the most basic level, the Chief of Staff is responsible for managing the "office of the CXO".
 At GitHub, my team fittingly refers to this as the organizational “operating system”, which the Chief is responsible for installing, configuring, monitoring, upgrading, and patching to keep everything running bug free.
 In this way, the chief's "software", and by extension, the chief themselves help the business operate more efficiently by scaling the efforts of its leaders and membership.
 The specific activities will vary depending on the business unit the Chief is supporting, but generally, one would expect this meta work[^2] to include managing:

 * **"Rhythm of the business"** - Establishing, documenting, and maturing repeatable processes for critical functions that occur on a regular cadence like budget planning, strategic planning, headcount planning, and the overall planning and execution tempo of the organization.
-* **Office operations** - Partnering with human resources, talent acquisition, procurement, and legal among other teams to support the organization's ongoing operations.
-This may also include being responsible for things like diversity or morale initiatives, as well "owning" contracts, vendor agreements, and purchase renewals that don't naturally fit into the other functions.
+* **Office operations** - Partnering with human resources, talent acquisition, procurement, and legal among other teams to support the organization's smooth functioning.
+This may also include being responsible for things like diversity, engagement, or morale initiatives, as well "owning" contracts, vendor agreements, and purchase renewals that don't naturally fit into the other functions.
-* **Internal, external, and executive communications** - Reporting for leadership reviews; organizing meeting agendas, all hands, and team off sites; preparing the CXO for conferences, events, interviews, presentations, and other engagements; preparing regular updates on business activities; and managing the overall "front door" of the organization to the rest of the company through documentation, process, and other established (and thanks to the Chief, streamlined) interfaces.
+* **Internal, external, and executive communications** - Reporting for leadership or board reviews; running monthly all hands, lunch and learns, demo days, and other team touch points; preparing the CXO for conferences, events, interviews, presentations, and other engagements; compiling regular updates on business activities; and managing the overall "front door" of the organization to the rest of the company through documentation, process, and other established (and thanks to the Chief, streamlined) interfaces.
 * **CXO effectiveness** - Serving as a formal and informal gatekeeper to ensure that the CXO is spending their time on the right things.
 The Chief has the sense to know what to keep "front of mind" for the CXO, and what falls into "I'll let you know if you need to get involved" territory.
-Put another way, when the Chief brings something to the CXO's attention, they know that it's important.
+When a Chief brings something to the CXO, they know that it's important.
-* **Leadership team effectiveness** - Improving the effectiveness of CXO's direct reports (the Chief's peers), including everything from meeting agendas to communication cadence to fostering better interpersonal dynamics.
+* **Leadership team effectiveness** - Improving the effectiveness of CXO's direct reports (the Chief's peers).
+This may involve everything from preparing meeting agendas and planning team off sites to establishing communication patterns and cadence to fostering better interpersonal dynamics.

 As a CXO's office matures, this may begin as an office of one (the Chief), but can quickly grow to three or more individuals, whom the Chief is expected to manage to extend their own reach and impact.